 sudo systemctl enable nodered.service

-After installation, the configuration interface of NodeRed can be accessed under the IP address of your RaspberryPI and port "1880" in the web browser.
+After installation, the NodeRed configuration interface can be accessed using the IP address of your RaspberryPI and the port “1880” in the web browser.

-Enter the following in the address bar of your browser:
+To do this, enter the following into the address bar of your browser:

-You can find further information about NodeRed and some examples in the category "NodeRed" on Nerdiy.de.
-Go to category here.
+Further information on how to use NodeRed and a few examples can be found in the “NodeRed” category on Nerdiy.de.
+Go to category this way.